Open Search

 Chemical Dependency Concentration prepares you to work with those who have experienced addiction.
 This concentration area includes the 39 units that the California Association for Alcohol/Drug Educators (CAADE) requires for their accredited Chemical Dependency Certificate program.

-Medical Family Therapy (MedFT) Concentration, a CFT program, prepares you to work in and with the medical health care system to help those struggling with medical issues.
+Medical Family Therapy (MedFT) Concentration, a MFTC program, prepares you to work in and with the medical health care system to help those struggling with medical issues.
 You will be trained to work with the complex biological, psychological, relational, social, and spiritual dimensions of health care.

 Links and Downloads